offsoc/onionplan/docs/appendixes/dns.md

 ### Onion Service address leakage into the DNS

-This approach does leak info to the DNS, but the whole point in doing this is to publish the relationship betwen a regular domain and the .onion address for operators that want to have this feature.
+This approach does leak info to the DNS, but the whole point in doing this is to publish the relationship between a regular domain and the .onion address for operators that want to have this feature.

 This behavior MUST be documented and DNS-based address discovery MUST be